 Real-world scenario

 In Galaxie Blog, I developed a complex create post interface with TinyMce.
-There are scores of different interfaces depending upon the client's screen resolution and device.
+There are scores of different interfaces depending on the client's screen resolution and device.
 I could have used media queries and other client-side techniques to build the page, however, the enormous complexity of the various interfaces made it much easier to design these interfaces on the server-side.

 To accomplish this, I sniffed the client's device by intercepting the HTTP user agent string with ColdFusion scripts provided by detectmobilebrowers.com.
-This works flawlessly and detects mobile and desktop devices but does not work with newer iPads.
-Unfortunately, Apple recently removed any identifying strings and made it impossible to detect iPads using the HTTP user agent string.To determine iPad clients, I would have to use Javascript to obtain the screen resolution and pass it to ColdFusion.
+This works flawlessly and detects mobile and desktop devices, but it does not work with newer iPads.
+Unfortunately, Apple recently removed any identifying strings and made it impossible to detect iPads using the HTTP user agent string.
+To determine iPad clients, I would have to use Javascript to obtain the screen resolution and pass it to ColdFusion.

 Using cookies to pass Javascript variables to ColdFusion

 In my scenario, the user will first hit a login page.
-The login page has the following Javascripts to set a cookie that ColdFusion can read.
+The login page has the following Javascript to set a cookie that ColdFusion can read.
 Note the path argument ('/') at the end of the script.
 You must store the cookie that Javascript creates in the root directory for ColdFusion to be able to read the cookie.

-Logic on the client-side
+Logic on the Client Side

 /* Cookie functions.
 The original author of this script is unknown */